Photo: Unknown (prototype asset) / project prototype

 Price: ¥80,000–500,000/night (~€490–3,060) | Location: 52nd–59th floors, Shinjuku

-Park Hyatt Tokyo (1994, Kenzo Tange-designed Shinjuku Park Tower) is one of the most famous hotels in the world — the extraordinary “Lost in Translation” setting (Sofia Coppola filmed the entire movie here in 2003; the New York Bar on the 52nd floor is the primary filming location), the extraordinary views (the hotel occupies the top floors of the 52nd–59th levels; on clear winter days, Mount Fuji is visible from the west-facing rooms), and the extraordinary Michelin-starred dining (Kozue — the finest Japanese hotel restaurant in Tokyo).
-The New York Bar (the jazz bar with the extraordinary floor-to-ceiling city views, a cover charge of ¥2,750 after 20:00) remains the most atmospheric hotel bar in Japan.
+Park Hyatt Tokyo (1994, Kenzo Tange-designed Shinjuku Park Tower) is one of the most famous hotels in the world — the “Lost in Translation” setting (Sofia Coppola filmed the entire movie here in 2003; the New York Bar on the 52nd floor is the primary filming location), the sweeping views (the hotel occupies the top floors of the 52nd–59th levels; on clear winter days, Mount Fuji is visible from the west-facing rooms), and Michelin-starred dining (Kozue serves some of the best Japanese hotel cuisine in Tokyo).
+The New York Bar (the jazz bar with floor-to-ceiling city views, a cover charge of ¥2,750 after 20:00) remains one of the most atmospheric hotel bars in Japan.

 Aman Tokyo — Corporate Minimalism at its Finest